 For those that enjoy baking, a homemade cake or platter of cupcakes can give an offsite a taste of home.
 With the number of cool bakeries and cupcake shops popping up, even “store bought” baked goods can be totally amazing and filled with local flare.
 Let’s be honest though, when it comes to cake, kids aren’t known to be particularly picky.
 While a group of “foodie” adults might scoff at a Kroger sheet cake, kids will usually scarf it down and come back asking for seconds.

-Party favors are a fun way to let every child take something home to remind them of the party.
-Candy and small trinkets are inexpensive but popular options as favors.
+Party favors definitely shouldn’t be a requirement.
+Despite kid’s birthday parties getting generally more extravagant over the years, party favors are no longer as common.
+Candy and dollar store items are inexpensive but popular options as favors.
 You can also choose to go with something more substantial like a book or a game for kids who are a bit older.
 If you have a theme for the party, choose something that fits into it.

 The Gifting Process